Dortmund: Higher education

 TU Dortmund (Technical University of Dortmund) was founded in 1968 and is located in the southern part of the city.

-It has about 30,000 students and offers a wide range of subjects in of physics, electrical engineering, chemistry, spatial planning and economics.
-The university has a dedicated railroad station at the campus's main gate, the journey from the city center lasting merely seven minutes.
-The university is highly ranked in terms of its research performance in the areas of physics, electrical engineering, chemistry and economics.
+It has about 30,000 students and offers a wide range of subjects in of physics, electrical engineering, chemistry, spatial planning, and economics.
+The university has a dedicated railway station at the campus's main gate, the journey from the city centre lasting merely seven minutes.
+The university is highly ranked in terms of its research performance in the areas of physics, electrical engineering, chemistry, and economics.
 The university's most noticeable landmark is the H-Bahn, a monorail train which connects the north and south campuses.

 Dortmund University of Applied Sciences and Arts is a Fachhochschule with 12,300 students, and 669 staff, 232 of which are professors.
 The Fachhochschule was created by a merger of several institutions of higher learning in 1971.
 Owing to its history as separate institutions, it consists of three campuses in different parts of Dortmund.
 The departments of mechanical and electrical engineering are located at Sonnenstraße near the city center.
 The department of design has its own campus at Max-Ophüls-Platz while the departments of social work, economics, computer science and architecture are housed in several buildings next to the Technical University of Dortmund campus in the suburb of Eichlinghofen.
 Additional offices in the city centre are used for administrative purposes.

 The city is the site of several other universities, colleges and academies, which attract about 45,000 students.
 Among them there are: